bibinantony1998/react-drag-and-drop-multiple/README.md

 Inspired from  React beautiful dnd

-Just send a JSON in the given structure to create draggable and droppable column, the column will create as the depth of the JSON
+Just send a JSON in the given structure to create draggable and droppable column, the column will create as the length of the JSON that pass in props

 Demo: https://codesandbox.io/s/boring-benz-8epbde